al6x/nim/nodem/readme.md

 For nodes working as both client and server simultaneously with nested, circular calls check `greeting_example`.

+# Messaging example

+The underlying network transport provided by `nodem/anetm`, tiny Erlang-like networking messaging.
+It could be useful when RPC is not needed and sending just messages is enough, there's example at the end of the file.

 # Features

 - **Call remote function as local**, with multi dispatch.